chsgcxy/case-viewer/README.md

 ## core mechanism

 The core mechanism of the tool is to retrieve all the folders where the tool is located through a script, and dynamically generate all web pages by referencing the html template.
 The hierarchical relationship of the web page corresponding to the hierarchical relationship of the directory.

-The tools directory is a three-level directory structure.
-The folder under the directory where the script is located is called the test class, which is the first-level directory structure.
-The folder under each test class is called a test item, which is the second-level directory structure.
-Several test pictures can be placed under the folder of each test item, which is the third-level directory structure.
+Theoretically, the number of directory levels supported by the tool is unlimited, but there are the following rules:

+- If there is nothing in the directory, the directory will not be displayed
+- If a directory contains subdirectories, the directory will be considered as a subclass page rather than a specific case page
+- If a directory contains not only subdirectories, but also image files, these image files will be considered as descriptions of subclass pages and will be displayed in the page
+- If a directory contains not only subdirectories, but also excel or sheet files, these files will be displayed in the form of tables on the page
+- If there is no subdirectory under a directory, the directory will be considered as a case page

 ## how to add case